 In the 1930s, film studios made a run of lavish historical costume dramas based on best-selling books (Some of them literary classics, others meretricious tripe).
-The majority were set in Europe and a few were even made there, including my film recommendation The Scarlet Pimpernel.
-But most were produced on Hollywood back lots, such as MGM’s Tale of Two Cities, Warner Brothers’ Anthony Adverse and RKO’s The Hunchback of Notre Dame.
+The majority were set in Europe and a few were even made there (including my recommendation The Scarlet Pimpernel).
+But most were produced on Hollywood back lots, such as MGM’s Tale of Two Cities, Warner Brothers’ Anthony Adverse, RKO’s The Hunchback of Notre Dame, and Selznick/United Artists’ Prisoner of Zenda (my recommendation here).
 Another classic of the form was made in 1934 by RKO: The Count of Monte Cristo.

 Dumas’ thrilling tale of romance, revenge and redemption is catnip for filmmakers.
 It had been adapted to the silver screen several times before and has been filmed many times since (and referenced in other films as well).
 But the 1934 version is arguably the best of the bunch and certainly holds up very well today.